 rana S. Alexander, Esq. - Executive Director

 Rana Alexander has worked in the domestic and sexual violence field since 1997.
-Ms. Alexander joined the Battered Women’s Legal Advocacy Project (BWLAP) in 2005.
+Ms. Alexander joined Standpoint, formerly known as Battered Women’s Legal Advocacy Project (BWLAP), in 2005.
 Ms. Alexander became the Executive Director in 2016.
 As an attorney for the statewide organization and she provides legal advice and consultation to domestic and sexual violence victims, advocates and attorneys on legal issues that affect domestic and sexual violence victims.
 Ms. Alexander also provides training and outreach to attorneys involving issues of domestic and sexual violence and the law.
 Ms. Alexander is a graduate of Northeastern University School of Law in Boston, Massachusetts, and received, with distinction, her Bachelors of Science degree in Psychology and a minor in Women’s Studies from Iowa State University.
 Ms. Alexander is licensed in Minnesota

 THI SYNAVONE - ADVOCATE Support Program Manager

 Thi Synavone has worked in the Domestic and Sexual Violence Field for over 20 years.
 Thi has provided direct advocacy to survivors, managed programs, coordinated events to promote awareness about DV and SV for professionals and community members, and facilitated trainings on advocating for immigrant and refugee populations.
 Thi is a graduate from Augsburg College with a dual major in Political Science and Communications.
 Prior to coming to StandPoint, Thi has worked with Cornerstone as the Supervisor for the Day One Call Center and as the Program Manager at the Southwest Crisis Center.

 Rachel kohler, esq. - Staff Attorney